pierreribault/toolbox-dockerfiles/README.md

 # 🛠 Toolbox - Dockerfiles 🐳

-This repository contains my basic images that meets **my personal needs** for my projects.
+This repository contains my startup images that meets **my personal needs** for my projects.
 All images present here are updated on Dockerhub at least one time each day.For example, if I push an update on any Dockerfile, all related images will be re-build and push.
 Moreover, each day between **1:00 am** and **2:00 am**, a cronjob start to re-build each image and push.

 Each time I alter an image, my GitHub Action run Hadolint on the Dockerfile.
 The column **Hadolint --ignore** signify than I voluntarily ignore some good practices to produce my images.